apache/zeppelin/docs/development/writingzeppelininterpreter.md

 ```
 ### Install your interpreter binary

-Once you have build your interpreter, you can place your interpreter under directory with all the dependencies.
+Once you have built your interpreter, you can place it under the interpreter directory with all its dependencies.

 ```
 [ZEPPELIN_HOME]/interpreter/[INTERPRETER_NAME]/